guranda26/rsschool-cv/cv.md

 ### **About me:**

 I'm a junior web developer with a strong ambition to become a successful full-stack developer.
-I began my programming journey a year ago and have since learned and practiced continuously.
+I began my programming journey a year ago and since then have learned and practiced continuously.
 My unwavering commitment to becoming a successful full-stack developer fuels my enthusiasm for facing and overcoming challenges along this evolving journey.

 ### **Skills:**